 Tom Dreesen

-Dreesen has made over 500 appearances on national television as a stand-up comedian, including more than 60 appearances on The Tonight Show.
+Tom Dreesen has made over 500 appearances on national television as a stand-up comedian, including more than 60 appearances on The Tonight Show.
 He is a favorite guest of David Letterman, and frequently hosts the show in Letterman's absence.
-For 13 years he toured the country opening for Frank Sinatra, and has appeared countless times in Las Vegas, Tahoe, Reno and Atlantic City.
-Dreesen is currently appearing to rave reviews around the country in his one-man show "An Evening Of Laughter and Memories of Sinatra."
-Dreesen's comic style is down-to-earth, warm and unpretentious.
+For 13 years he toured the country opening for Frank Sinatra, and has appeared countless times in Las Vegas, Tahoe, Reno, and Atlantic City.
+Tom is currently appearing to rave reviews around the country in his one-man show "An Evening of Laughter and Memories of Sinatra."
+Tom's comic style is down-to-earth, warm, and unpretentious.

 — Tom Dreesen